grafana/grafana/docs/sources/alerting/unified-alerting/silences.md

 ## Viewing and editing silences

 1. In the Grafana menu hover your cursor over the **Alerting** (bell) icon, then select **Silences** (crossed out bell icon).
 1. To end the silence, click the **Unsilence** option next to the listed silence.
+Silences that have ended are still listed and are automatically removed after 5 days.
+There is no method for manual removal.
 1. To edit a silence, click the pencil icon next to the listed silence.
 Edit the silence using instructions on how to create a silence.
 1. Click **Submit** to save your changes.